A Trusted Friend in a Complicated World

 A Map to the Sun by Sloane Leong

-If you’re interested in sports fiction, look no further!
+If you’re interested in sports fiction, look no further than A Map to the Sun.
 Sloane Leong has created a vibrant and colorful novel centering a girls’ basketball team and a complicated friendship between main characters Luna and Ren.
-After Luna moves to Hawaii and ghosts Ren, Ren is hesitant to let her old friend back into her life, amongst her own personal struggles.
-This 2020 graphic novel is a dynamic story about how trust can affect everything, both on and off the court, and it’s a great read written by a female author.
+After Luna moves to Hawaii and ghosts Ren, Ren is hesitant to let her old friend back into her life—she’s got her own issues to deal with, after all.
+This 2020 graphic novel is a dynamic story about how trust can affect everything, both on and off the court.

 Shop Now